 (5) A covenant to which any land is subject pursuant to this section shall, unless a contrary intention is expressed, be deemed to be made by the covenantor on behalf of himself, his successors in title (including the owners and occupiers for the time being of the land) and the persons deriving title under him or them and unless a contrary intention is expressed, shall have effect as if such successors and other persons were expressed.

-[Section 27 amended by No. 24 of 1995 s.
+[Section 27 amended: No. 24 of 1995 s.
 28.]

 Part V — Aboriginal Cultural Material Committee